-Real Local RVA is a grassroots group of independent, small grocery stores, restaurants, breweries, small farmers, farmer’s markets, value added producers and supporters dedicated to growing the local food scene in Richmond and the surrounding area.
+Real Local RVA is a grassroots membership group of independent, small grocery stores, restaurants, breweries, small farmers, farmer’s markets, value added producers and supporters dedicated to growing the local food scene in Richmond and the surrounding area.
 The purpose of the group is to support the businesses who are growing, creating and selling local food and drink, and help to build a more collaborative local food system.

 To educate, support and raise awareness of the local food movement and choices in the Greater Richmond area.